Welcome to the Classical Music page of www.2liftmeup.com

 After each song title is the PDF file of the music score and the mp3 file (produced by Musescore).
 I have also included comments from the composer about each song.

-NOTE ABOUT "INVENTION" MUSIC PIECES (below): These "Inventions are done following the general example of Bach, with one Invention composed in every major and minor key (twenty-four inventions in all).
+NOTE ABOUT "INVENTION" MUSIC PIECES (below): These "Inventions are done following the general example of Bach, with one Invention composed in every major key (although Invention Twenty Three is in a minor key).
 They focus on pedagogy and multiple "voices" answering one another.
 Each one is short, only a page or two long.
 Together, they strengthen the pianist's knowledge and skill using each key.
 I hope you enjoy the beauty and the fun.

 Invention Twenty-Three in the key of C-flat minor is the only minor key I have done so far; but I want to do all of the minor keys (which will be future Inventions Thirteen through Twenty-Two and Invention Twenty-Four.)
 I love the rhythm, cadence and attack of Invention Twenty-Three.
 I love the minor key,.